D4wnstar/aetherwisp/Material physics/Atoms/Hydrogen atom.md

 [^5]: We have $x\to\rho$, $m\to2l+1$ and $n\to n-l-1$.
 Be careful of the definition: the handbook's definition of the polynomials omits $1/n!$ whereas we include it, so we need to do two things before anything else: divide the polynomial by $n!$ (which becomes $(n!)^{2}$ due to the square) and convert $n\to n+m$.
 Then do the substitutions above.

 [^6]: What "considerably" means is clearly quite arbitrary.
 It depends, as always, on how precise one wants to be.
 Most everyday radiation, such as visible light is well over the threshold, as its wavelength is around $\sim 10^{-6}\text{ m}$.
+As such, the dipole approximation is suitable for quantum optics.